keva161/DocketTests/README.md

-# Docket API Test Examples
+# Docket Test - Example API Tests

 This repository contains sample API tests that can be used for practising your API testing skills with [Docket](https://github.com/keva161/Docket).